ankane/searchkick/README.md

 end
 ```

-The `geo_shape` hash is passed through to elasticsearch without modification.
-Please see the [geo_shape data type documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/geo-shape.html) for options.
+The `geo_shape` hash is passed through to Elasticsearch without modification.
+Please see the [geo shape documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/geo-shape.html) for options.

 Any geospatial data type can be held in the index or give as a search query.
-It is up to you to ensure that it is a valid geoJSON representation.
-The possible shapes are:
+It is up to you to ensure that it is a valid GeoJSON representation.
+Possible shapes are:

 * **point**: single lat/lon pair
 * **multipoint**: array of points